+NOTE:

-NOTE: See Power Supply on page 175 for information on setting up the power supply.
+See Power Supply for information on setting up the power supply.

 By default, the device includes an interface connector.
 If the interface connector is removed for USB Type C cable connectivity, then it must be replaced before charging or receiving an Ethernet IP address if placed in a cradle.